William Rulofson: Career

 In Sonora, Rulofson established the first permanent photograph gallery in the state and plied his trade with a traveling daguerreotype wagon with partner John B. Cameron, taking portraits of miners.
 His work was highly regarded, with newspaper articles praising his skill.
 The mobile nature of his studio proved to be very useful, for at one time, the city of Sonora was destroyed by fire, but he and Cameron simply yoked a team of oxen to pull it to safety.
 In 1857, he bought out Cameron to become the sole proprietor of his business, which was destroyed in another fire in 1860.
 However, he had been successful enough to be able to afford to rebuild it.

 In 1863, Rulofson moved to San Francisco and joined Bradley's studio, which soon became very well-respected.
 In addition to being technically proficient, Rulofson had a knack for business, growing the studio with plenty of advertising, as well as supplying prints to newspapers in exchange for bylines.
 The pair were responsible for numerous portraits of leading Californians and also were noted for publishing the works of Eadweard Muybridge.
 He even testified on Muybridge's behalf when the latter was on trial for the murder of his wife's lover (he was acquitted, the act having been ruled as justifiable homicide).

 Rulofson's photographic talent was renowned.
 In 1873, he won gold prize at a competition in Vienna, and he was also elected president of the National Photographic Association in 1874.
 He was also a founding member as well as the official photographer of the Bohemian Club.
 On one occasion, when taking official photographs of the fortress Alcatraz Island for the Department of War, he was arrested as a Confederate spy but was released.

-Rulofson also gained some notoriety for his role in the publication of the satirical The Dance of Death.
-Written by his son-in-law Thomas A. Harcourt and Ambrose Bierce and released under the pseudonym "William Herman", the book describes the "intolerable nastiness" of the waltz.
+Rulofson also gained notoriety for his role in the publication of the satirical The Dance of Death.
+Written by Ambrose Bierce with Rulofson's son-in-law [mThomas A. Harcourt and released under the pseudonym "William Herman", the book describes the "intolerable nastiness" of the waltz.
 A man engaged in the dance is described: "his eyes, gleaming with a fierce intolerable lust, gloat satyr-like over [his partner]."
 Bierce later said, "Rulofson ... suggested the scheme and supplied the sinews of sin."
 Rulofson himself said of the book, "I have shown society what a loathsome ulcer festers in its midst."